sourceisthetruth/fs/README.md

 ls [directory_name]
 - Get the directory contents: Returns the children of the current working directory.
 - Return error for invalid or non-existing paths.
-- If directory name is not specified, list all contents of the working directory.
+- If directory_name is not specified, list all contents of the working directory.
 - Implemented with Extension:
   - List directory contents with both relative paths and absolute paths:
     - If path param starts with "/", traversal starts from root
     - Otherwise, traversal starts from the working directory
+    - List returned is in sorted order

 rm [file/dir_name]
 - Remove a directory/file.
 The target must be among the current working directory’s